Skip to content

 }

-The Add-PodeAuthMiddleware function lets you setup authentication as global middleware - so it will run against all routes.
+The Add-PodeAuthMiddleware function lets you set up authentication as global middleware - so it will run against all routes.

 An example of using some Basic authentication on all REST API routes is as follows: